SahithyaVuppala/Inventory-System/README.md

 System Requirements:

-There are three roles possible for the system:
+There are three roles in the application:

 Admin Role